drhlxiao/pystixsim/README.md

 <a href="https://docs.google.com/presentation/d/12wVX86CBa87V-FSFBKRonBJIQk50MO23WgO1X3Y6ZDI/edit?usp=sharing">How it works </a>

-Please contact me (hualin.xiao(at)fhnw.ch) if you are interested in using it.
+Please contact me (hualin.xiao(at)fhnw.ch) if you would like to use it.

 The simulator has been used for the following work: